garcia-jj/vraptor-plugin-hibernate4/README.md

 You only need to copy the jar to your classpath.
 VRaptor will register plugin when your application starts without any configurations.
 Downloads are available in
-<a href="https://code.google.com/p/vraptor3/">VRaptor download site</a> or in Maven Repository:
+<a href="http://repo1.maven.org/maven2/br/com/caelum/vraptor/vraptor-plugin-hibernate4/">here</a> or in Maven Repository:

 	<dependency>
 	  <groupId>br.com.caelum.vraptor</groupId>